Protagonists | Hallownest (Groups, Assorted NPCs, Historic Characters, Bosses) | Pharloom | Expanded Universe

 - Cult: There are some groups that worship each of the higher beings like deities:

 - Downplayed in the case of The Pale King and the White Lady.
 It's not much of an actual cult since they have realistic and proper positions in the society of Hallownest for being the royalties who rule the kingdom.
-Their subordinates are very much civilized either, and not small secluded groups or tribes that deify the other higher beings.
+Their subordinates are very much civilized as well, and not small secluded groups or tribes that deify the other Higher Beings.

 - The Radiance is worshipped by the moth tribe.
 By extension, Some creatures led by the Moss Prophet also indirectly worship the Radiance via the infection that it brought.

 - Unn is worshipped by the Mosskin in Greenpath, for being the deity who brought them and that place's green vegetation.